fabwu/dddinaction/README.md

 [Domain Driven Design in Practice](https://www.pluralsight.com/courses/domain-driven-design-in-practice) by Vladimir Khorikov.

+The repository contains the following branches each reflecting a module in the course:

+- `module-2` Starting with the First Bounded Context
+- `module-3` Introducing UI and Persistence Layers
+- `module-5` Extending the Bounded Context with Aggregates & Introducing Repositories
+- `module-6` Introducing the Second Bounded Context
+- `module-7` Working with Domain Events

 I couldn't implement everything exactly like Vladimir suggested it.
 Here is a list of things I had to adapt for the PHP language: